fury-gl/fury/docs/source/posts/2022/2022-08-30-week-11-mohamed.rst

 - Find out how to get the ``Scene`` from the actor instead of manually assigning it.

-- If I have time, I will try implement recording animation as GIF or as a video.
+- If I have time, I will try to implement recording animation as GIF or as a video.

 Did you get stuck anywhere?